Improved Predictions for Higgs Q_T at the Tevatron and the LHC: Numerical study of

 We begin with the transverse momentum distribution of the Higgs boson at the Tevatron, displayed in Fig.~\ref{fig:pt_tev}.
-The cyan lines and the black dash lines are the predictions with matching at high $Q_T$ to ${\cal O}(\alpha_{s}^{4})$ and ${\cal O}(\alpha_{s}^{3})$ fixed-order perturabative calculations, respectively, and the bands show the PDF uncertainties.
-The peak position (at $Q_{T}\sim10\,\rm{GeV}$) is the same for both the dash and cyan lines, since this is determined exclusively by the resummed contribution to the calculation.
+The cyan lines and the black dashed lines are the predictions with matching at high $Q_T$ to ${\cal O}(\alpha_{s}^{4})$ and ${\cal O}(\alpha_{s}^{3})$ fixed-order perturabative calculations, respectively, and the bands show the uncertainties induced by the eigenvector sets of CTEQ6.6 PDFs~\cite{Nadolsky:2008zw}.
+The peak position (at $Q_{T}\sim10\,\rm{GeV}$) is the same for both the dashed and cyan lines, since this is determined exclusively by the resummed contribution to the calculation.
 At high $Q_{T}$, however, the distribution is determined mainly by the perturbative contribution, and it is substantially higher for the ${\cal O}(\alpha_{s}^{4})$ calculation.
 We also note that the ${\cal O}(\alpha_{s}^{4})$ perturbative contribution matches much more smoothly with the resummed contribution.
-This is particularly apparent when plotted with a logarithmic scale, as in the lower panel of Fig.~\ref{fig:pt_tev}, where the unphysical kink around $Q_{T}\sim70$ GeV in the ${\cal O}(\alpha_{s}^{3})$ curve is absent in the ${\cal O}(\alpha_{s}^{4})$ curve.
+This is particularly apparent when plotted with a logarithmic scale, as in Fig.~\ref{fig:pt_tev}, where the unphysical kink around $Q_{T}\sim70$ GeV in the ${\cal O}(\alpha_{s}^{3})$ curve is absent in the ${\cal O}(\alpha_{s}^{4})$ curve.
 Similarly, we show the improved $Q_T$ distribution of the Higgs boson at the LHC in Fig.~\ref{fig:pt_lhc}, including PDF uncertainties as well.
 The kink seen in the ${\cal O}(\alpha_{s}^{3})$ dashed line is shifted to higher $Q_T$ ($\sim110$ GeV) compared with the case at the Tevatron.
 With matching to the ${\cal O}(\alpha_{s}^{4})$ calculation, the curve becomes much more smooth.
-The uncertainty at the peak region is about $8\%$ and increases to higher than $10\%$ when $Q_T$ is larger than $40$ GeV for all curves at the Tevatron, while the uncertainty stays at about $2\%\sim 6\%$ for the full range of $Q_T$ at the LHC.
+The uncertainty induced by the PDFs at the peak region is about $8\%$ and increases to higher than $10\%$ when $Q_T$ is larger than $40$ GeV at the Tevatron, while the uncertainty stays at about $2\%\sim 6\%$ for the full range of $Q_T$ at the LHC.